gregoryanne/avisClient/README.md

 avisClient
 ==========

-Aptea internal tool to collect upraisal about its service, especially during the development of fixed price projects.
+Aptea's internal tool to collect upraisal about its service, especially during the development of fixed price projects.